Genivia/RE-flex/README.md

 - Generates lex.yy.cpp files while Flex generates lex.yy.cc files (in C++ mode with flex option -+), to distinguish the generated files.
 - Generates Graphviz files to visualize FSMs with the Graphviz dot tool.
-- Includes many examples, such as a tokenizer for C/C++ code, a tokenizer for Python code, a tokenizer for Java code, and more.
 - Conversion of regex expressions, for regex engines that lack regex features.
 - The RE/flex regex library makes C++11 std::regex and Boost.Regex much easier
   to use in plain C++ code for pattern matching on (wide) strings, files, and